Quick Tips: 10 Things to Do if You Have COVID-19

 - Ask before leaving isolation.

 Follow your doctor's advice about when it will be safe for you to leave isolation.
-If you have questions, go to the CDC website at cdc.gov to check the Quarantine and Isolation Calculator.
+Go to the CDC website at cdc.gov if you have questions.

-- Wear a well-fitting mask when you are around other people.
+- Wear a high-quality mask when you are around other people.

 It can help stop the spread of the virus.